ICELAND AURORA TRAVEL: budget-friendly tour

 CHILDREN DISCOUNT: Not available.
 Minimum age 10 years.

-- 4-nights accommodation in 3-star hotels including breakfast
+- 4-nights accommodation in tourist-class hotels including breakfast

 - 8-hour Golden Circle tour with an English speaking guide or driverguide on day 2